Epidurality/LightsAndSirenIndicator/README.md

 * Rage Native UI (https://github.com/alexguirre/RAGENativeUI).

 # Installation
-1. Install prerequisite plugins and mods.
+1. Install prerequisites according to the latest release instructions.
+Ensure these are working correctly before troubleshooting issues with this plugin.
 2. Drag and drop the contents of the Zip file from the latest Release into your GTAV directory.
 3. Heirarchy should be:
 * [GTAV Root Directory]/plugins/LightsAndSirenIndicator.ini